siggiskulason/edgeca/examples/sds/README.md

 This curl command will use the CA cert from EdgeCA.
 It will connect to Envoy, which will in turn use TLS certificates provided to it by EdgeCA.

-The expected output is the webpage at https://edgeca.org, which is the one returned by the sample proxy configuration
+The expected output is an JSON file with information about your http request